 - Providing support to siblings and other family members

 Child Life interventions are determined on an individual basis and may include:

-- Pediatric Medical Preparation and Pre-Surgery Teaching.
-Provide age appropriate medical and pre-surgery teaching to help alleviate a child’s fears, anxiety or misconceptions.
+- Pediatric Medical Preparation and Pre-Surgery Teaching: We provide age appropriate medical and pre-surgery teaching to help alleviate a child’s fears, anxiety or misconceptions.

-- Support During Procedures.
-Help reduce pain and anxiety during medical procedures by using techniques such as distraction, guided imagery and relaxation exercises.
+- Support During Procedures: We help reduce pain and anxiety during medical procedures by using techniques such as distraction, guided imagery and relaxation exercises.

-- Diversional Activities.
-Toys, art and craft activities, board games, reading books, movies and video games are available for use in the playroom or at bedside.
+- Diversional Activities: Toys, art and craft activities, board games, books, movies and video games are available for use in the playroom or at the child's bedside.

 Pediatric Tools For Coping

 Child Life Specialists help infants, children, and teens cope with stress and anxiety associated with a healthcare experience.
 We ease fears and concerns by providing opportunities for developmentally appropriate play and interaction, therapeutic play, and psychological preparation in the following clinical areas.